Marlow Town Hall: History

 The new building was designed by Samuel Wyatt in the neoclassical style, built by Benjamin Gray in coarse stone and was completed in 1807.
 It was arcaded on the ground floor, so that markets could be held, with a large assembly room on the first floor.
 The design involved a symmetrical main frontage with three bays facing onto the Market Square; on the first floor there were three sash windows with blind panels above flanked by Doric order pilasters supporting an entablature.
 At roof level, there was a short central clock tower surmounted by a turret with a weather vane.
-The clock was presented by Pascoe Grenfell who was elected to Williams's former seat at Westminster after he died.
+The clock was presented by Pascoe Grenfell who was elected to Williams's former seat at Westminster after he died; manufactured by W. & J. Lawson of Newton-le-Willows, the clock struck the hours on the larger of the two bells in the turret (the other bell was used to raise the alarm in event of a fire).
 A lock-up for petty criminals was established behind the left-hand arch.

 The town hall was attacked by rioters after Williams's grandson, Lieutenant General Owen Williams, who had used the town hall as his campaign headquarters, was elected the Conservative member of parliament in the 1880 general election.
 In 1886, the Crown Hotel, which was located to the immediate northeast of the town hall, took over the management of the building and allowed the assembly room to remain available as a venue for public events.
 A horse-drawn fire engine was installed in the area behind the left hand arch in the late 19th century.

 After significant population growth, largely associated with the status of Marlow as a market town, the area became an urban district in 1896.
 Marlow Urban District Council chose not to meet at the town hall, but instead held its meetings at the Marlow Institute at 7 Institute Road, with administrative functions based at the firm of solicitors where the council's clerk worked at 41 High Street, just 200 yards to the southeast of the town hall.
 The council subsequently moved to Court Garden in 1934, which continues to serve as the offices and meeting place of its successor, Marlow Town Council.

 In the 1930s, the original Crown Hotel building was closed and the hotel moved permanently into the old town hall which was extended to the rear.
 The assembly room continued to host major public events until the 1960s.
 In the early 21st century, the Crown Hotel was rebranded "R Home", but it eventually closed in 2008, and the building was subsequently converted for retail use.
-Work was undertaken to refurbish the clock and to replace its mechanism: the original mechanism was restored and placed on display in the foyer of the assembly room in 2013.
+Work was undertaken to refurbish the clock and to replace its mechanism: the original mechanism was dismantled and initially discarded, but was later restored and placed on display in the foyer of the assembly room in 2013.
+It was then converted for leisure use as a cinema operated by Everyman Cinemas in 2023.